 No two accidents are the same.
-You need to find someone with a critical eye who will take the time to properly review your case.
+You need to find someone who will take the time to properly review your case.
 At Bergener Mirejovsky, our knowledgeable accident attorneys can provide you with the right information to move forward.

 If you or a loved one was injured in a Segway accident contact us for a free consultation at 1-800-881-2021.
-We will here day or night to answer your questions.
+We are here day or night to answer your questions.